erziebart/atm-3101/README.md

 Evan Ziebart - erz2109
 I worked with Sam to plan out the project: classes, attributes, and functions, and wrote a specification that the team used to develop our atm.
 For my part, I handled development of the login menu UI and functionality, including account verification and locking.
 I was also the one in charge of managing the source control of the project as well as our code repository on github.

+Kelley Valentine - kpv2106
+Implemented the ATM Class, which ties the JSON file, Account class, and AccountList class into a single, easy to use object.
+Also created the dummy classes DepositSlot and WithdrawSlot per assignment requirements.
+These simply served as placeholders for a couple static functions.

 Name - Uni